 This coming-of-age play follows Lena, a 12-year-old tomboy who, following her parents’ divorce, has been sent to live with her strict, superstitious grandmother in the mountains of Puerto Rico.
 She spends her days playing basketball with the local kids and unraveling the mystery of the poisoned mango tree on her grandmother’s property.
 As Lena uncovers clues to the decades-old local myth, she comes to realize the truth cuts deeper than she could ever know.
-Featuring an entirely Latino cast, Under The Mango Tree employs magical realism to expertly explore family, history, and adolescence.
+Featuring an entirely Latino cast, Under the Mango Tree employs magical realism to expertly explore family, history, and adolescence.

-Under the Mango Tree is a coming of age story for both a young girl and her grandmother.
-Lena Ramirez is a 12 year-old girl of Puerto Rican descent, born and raised in New York City.
+Under the Mango Tree is a coming-of-age story for both a young girl and her grandmother.
+Lena Ramirez is a 12-year-old girl of Puerto Rican descent, born and raised in New York City.
 Her parents have just divorced.
-As a result Lena has started to ‘act-up’.
-She naturally doesn’t want her parents to divorce– she is especially close to her father who brought sports into her life.
+As a result Lena has started to "act up."
+She naturally doesn’t want her parents to divorce– she is especially close to her father, who brought sports into her life.
 Lena loves basketball and plays for her middle school team.
-She was selected for a special basketball camp sponsored by the WNBA but her parents have decided to send her to Puerto Rico while they work out their differences further frustrating Lena.
+She was selected for a special basketball camp sponsored by the WNBA, but her parents have decided to send her to Puerto Rico while they work out their differences, further frustrating Lena.

 Both Lena and Fela feel unloved.
 Throughout Lena’s journey to discover the truth, she and her grandmother learn to transform their anger and find that the love they thought absent from their lives has been around them all along.

-A charming story of love and family — Mail Tribune
+A charming story of love and family. — Mail Tribune

-Lena – 12 years old – angry tomboy
+Lena – 12 years old.
+Angry tomboy.

-Gloria – 15 years old – Lena’s cousin – prissy/restless
+Gloria – 15 years old.
+Lena’s cousin; prissy/restless.

-Belen – 50s – Fela’s best friend – very extroverted/jovial
+Belen – 50s.
+Fela’s best friend; very extroverted/jovial.

 Fela has pain in one leg– she frequently rubs her thigh and/or knee.

 Fela and Belen frequently carry fans with them.

-Set: The patio behind Fela’s house, in the mountains of Puerto Rico; including a mango tree.
+Set: The patio behind Fela’s house, in the mountains of Puerto Rico, including a mango tree.

 Set Notes: Although the play is realistic, I would like the set to be designed in a minimalist fashion.
 The action takes place in the backyard of Fela’s house.
 There is a mango tree separating her house from Felix’s house.
 His backyard will not be seen, but there should be enough room on his side of the stage for actors to interact.

-Performance Royalties are based on theater particulars.
-Please fill out an application for a personalized quote.
+Performance Royalties for PROFESSIONAL Theaters will be quoted as a box office percentage, with a minimum guarantee based on ticket prices and theater particulars.
+Please fill out an application for your personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
-To download the show rider for Under the Mango Tree, click here.